 Neighborhood's membership is comprised of people from diverse cultures with differing needs.
+Neighborhood is committed to equitable healthcare that affords everyone a fair and just opportunity to achieve the best health outcome.
 Neighborhood serves low-income families, recent immigrants, diverse racial and ethnic groups, people of all ages, people with disabilities, and people who may identify as gender-fluid and/or as Lesbian, Gay, Bisexual, Transgender and Queer.
 Its stated mission is to secure access to high quality, cost-effective health care for Rhode Island's at-risk populations.
-In order to improve its ability to serve its culturally and linguistically diverse membership, Neighborhood undertakes the following efforts and initiatives:
+Neighborhood's focus on equity prompted the development and implementation of the "4 Report - Equity 4 People and People 4 Equity" which focuses on the following four commitments with each commitment having specific areas of focus: